-TEAM UP 2017 will take place in Africa this year – in Nairobi, Kenya on Wednesday 10th May 2017.
-This year, TEAM UP focuses mostly on hearing different perspectives and updates on key initiatives in the tea sector in Africa, discussing challenges faced by the producers and buyers in the industry and the way forward for the African tea industry, learning about best practice gender equality programs, and understanding how the landscape approach in the South West Mau Forest in Kenya is protecting national parks and natural resources.
-More information can be found here and/or book your place.
+TEAM UP 2017 took place in Africa this year – in Nairobi, Kenya on Wednesday 10th May 2017.
+This year, TEAM UP focused mostly on hearing different perspectives and updates on key initiatives in the tea sector in Africa, discussing challenges faced by the producers and buyers in the industry and the way forward for the African tea industry, learning about best practice gender equality programs, and understanding how the landscape approach in the South West Mau Forest in Kenya is protecting national parks and natural resources.
+More information can be found in the TEAM UP 2017 report.

 The last TEAM UP event took place on 14 June 2016, focusing on the theme Goals:

 At the event we also look at the UN Sustainable Development Goals, their implications for the tea sector, and how they can help guide the sustainability agenda for tea.

 By establishing industry-wide goals and working together we aim to achieve: